aktau/aktau.github.com/content/posts/014-neovim-encoding-files-buffers-and-you.md

 ~~~

 When Vim uses iconv, the situation is more difficult since the expansion
 factor is a potential unknown.
+The user could choose any number of
+exotic variants, including one that expands to 8 times the original
-Vim assigns **4** by default, but notes
+size.
+Vim assigns **4** by default, but notes in the comments that it
-in the comments that it could possibly be larger.
-In conclusion,
+could possibly be larger.
+In conclusion, `vc_factor` is a nice yardstick
-`vc_factor` is a nice yardstick by which to scale the output buffer, but
-it's not conclusive for all cases.
+by which to scale the output buffer, but it's not conclusive for all
+cases.
+Multiplying the input buffer by `vc_factor` would ensure that
+we're not likely to encounter `E2BIG`.

-That about wraps up input encoding, when you're typing characters into
+That about wraps up input encoding the keyboard.
+Something tells me that
-the keyboard.
-Something tells me that this is not the end of the story.
+this is not the end of the story.
+For the next installment, I will
-For the next installment, I will discuss file encoding.
+discuss file encoding.

 [^1]: Code review is not only massively important for a rapidly changing
     project like Neovim, it also helps me get to grips with some internals